4 ex-cops indicted on US civil rights charges in Floyd death

 Bob Bennett, an attorney for the teenager, said the “familiar behavior” from Chauvin showed Floyd wasn’t his first victim.

+Any federal sentence would be served at the same time as a state sentence.

-At the White House, press secretary Jen Psaki said President Joe Biden didn’t have a direct reaction to the indictments.
-She added that the George Floyd case was “a reminder of the need to put police reform in place through our legislative process.”
+At the White House on Friday, press secretary Jen Psaki said Biden didn’t have a direct reaction to the indictments.
+She added that the Floyd case was “a reminder of the need to put police reform in place through our legislative process.”

-Biden’s administration has made policing reform a major issue.
-Attorney General Merrick Garland has said he was refocusing the department around civil rights and does not believe there is equal justice under the law.

-In addition to filing hate crime charges in the February 2020 death of Arbery, a 25-year-old Black man who was running in a Georgia neighborhood when he was chased down and shot, the Justice Department also recently announced it was opening a sweeping investigation into the Minneapolis Police Department.
-The investigation will examine whether there is a pattern or practice of unconstitutional or unlawful policing, and it could result in major changes.